TIDES-transit/TIDES/.github/PULL_REQUEST_TEMPLATE.md

 [CONTRIBUTING.md](CONTRIBUTING.md).

 For spec changes:
-1. Update documentation if relevant.
-1. Reference related issues.

 Developer's Certificate of Origin 1.1
+- [ ] Update relevant documentation.
+- [ ] Reference related issues.

 By making a contribution to this project, I certify that: